Learn how to say “good evening" plus other Italian words and phrases with Rosetta Stone’s award winning app.

 If you want to say “good evening” in Italian, you would generally use “buona sera.”
 Later at night would be “buona notte” (good night), while earlier in the afternoon/day would be the classic “buongiorno” (good morning/day).
 There are also other expressions, both formal and informal, like “ciao,” which you likely already know and which you can always fall back on as a catch-all.

 The ins-and-outs of these greetings may feel a little intimidating, but don’t stress.
-Most new students of the language tend to get used to them with practice.
+Most new students of the language tend to get used to them with practise.
 After all, you probably already know more than a few Italian words––and not just the ones related to food.
 “Arrivederci” and “molto bene” are just a couple of the ones you may have heard a few hundred times, if not playfully said yourself.
 Plus, if you already speak another Latin-based “romance language” like Spanish or French, you can generally move along in learning Italian.
 Even English, while technically based on the Germanic root language, has been quite influenced by the same Latin roots that formed modern Italian.
 Basically, if you speak one of these other western European languages, you’re already on your way to learning and speaking Italian.

 Learn Italian Words and Phrases